Infant Jesus Cathedral: History

 The history of Infant Jesus Cathedral dates back to 1503 when Tangasseri came under the control of the Portuguese.
 The Portuguese who came to Quilon in 1503 led by Afonso de Albuquerque made Tangasseri a well fortified city by building a fort, which was called Fortaleza da São Tomé (known as St. Thomas Fort).
 Saint Francis Xavier established a church, a college(São Salvador College), a printing press(São Salvador seminary Press), and a religious study centre at Tangasseri during his visits in 1544 and 1549.
 In 1614, the Portuguese established the Infant Jesus church in its present location.

 Later in 1661, Dutch gained control of Tangasseri and started deteriorating churches and other structures built by Portuguese.
-But in 1789, the Carmelites missionaries, who have arrived Quilon renovated this church and named it the Bom Jesu Church.
+But in 1789, the Carmelites missionaries, who have arrived at Quilon renovated this church and named it the Bom Jesu Church.
 In 1838 when Malabar Vicariate was erected with Verapoly as headquarters, Quilon was joined to it.
 Tangasseri retained its pivotal position in ecclesiastical parlance and became the base for Carmelite expeditions.
 Quilon vicariate was formed in 1845.
 Messenger Charles Hyacinth Valerga, pro-vicar Apostolic of Quilon died in Tangasseri on 24 December 1864 and was buried in the church.
 His successor Msgr.
 Maria Ephrem Carrelon was consecrated in Tangasseri in 1866.

-Infant Jesus Church has been serving as the pro-cathedral of Kollam Diocese since 1886.
-Mortal remains of former Bishop of Quilon, Fr.
-Bishop Jerome M. Fernandez are also buried in the Infant Jesus Cathedral.
+Infant Jesus Church has been serving as the pro-cathedral of the Diocese of Quilon since 1886.
+Former Bishop of Quilon Jerome M. Fernandez is also buried in the Infant Jesus Cathedral.